 'I was a bit weird.
 Even as a kid when I was 11 or 12, I would watch shows like Bottom, The Young Ones and Red Dwarf.'

 'I was really ugly, I was really weird and I believed in aliens.
 Even as a kid when I was 11 or 12, I wasn’t like the other kids in the school – I still wore my hair in pigtails.
 No wonder I got picked on.'

 Scarlett said the bullying went on until around Year 9, when she switched schools and made some changes to her image.

 'Puberty hit over the six-weeks holiday, all of a sudden I got boobs, my mam let me wax my eyebrows and I went and got my hair done.
 I just had this new-found confidence.
 I thought: I'm gonna go to this new school and I’m just gonna be me.'

 'I still didn't try to fit in but, luckily, everyone was nicer there.
 You can't please everyone all the time.
 It's best just to be you.'

-Now in the public eye, and having recently lost over three stone in weight, Scarlett adds that she has to keep up this philosophy of self-confidence when nasty comments pop up online.
+Now in the public eye, and having recently lost over three stone in weight, Scarlett added that she has to keep up this philosophy of self-confidence when nasty comments pop up online.

 'Being bullied made me realise that people will like you or not like you anyway, so you might as well be yourself and say exactly what you think.'